snoyberg/posa-chapter/warp.md

 ### Event driven

-Recently, it has been said that event-driven programming is required to implement high-performance servers.
+Recent treand to implement high-performance servers is event-driven programming.
+(FIXME: modified according to reviewer's comment.
+Please see if this is corrent English.)
 In this architecture multiple connections are handled by a single process (Fig (TBD:2.png)).
 Lighttpd is an example of a web server using this architecture.